Prayer Plant Propagation

 Prayer plant propagation is as straight forward as taking node cuttings and rooting them in water.
+I’ve done this a lot and have a few prayer plants around my home.
 We cover all you need to know about calathea maranta propagation…

 Prayer Plant Propagation